LODI APPLE

 Lodi are great for cooking, valued highly as an applesauce and pie apple.

 One special need the tree does have is for extra calcium and silica - our Lodi can get corking (woody spots inside the apple) if it does not get a little extra.
 I like to mulch Lodi with horsetail and nettles, as well as spraying with a horsetail-nettle-kelp tea.
 I am also planting comfrey around the drip line to help with the extra nutrition.
+I've also found that I cannot thin Lodi too much!
+No matter how much I thin!

 Our Lodi blossoms are large, pinkish, and fragrant ... one of my favorites in the orchard in spring!